nervosnetwork/docs.nervos.org/website/docs/dapp/view-and-transfer-balance.md

 }
 ```

 In Nervos CKB, Shannon is the smallest currency unit, with 1 CKB equaling 10^8 Shannon.
 This unit system is similar to Bitcoin's Satoshis, where 1 Bitcoin = 10^8 Satoshis.
-Noticed that in this tutorial we only use Shannon unit.
+Notice that in this tutorial we only use Shannon unit.

 Next, we can start transfer balance.
 Check out the `transfer` function in `lib.ts`: